 Some time ago, a woman called Marie got in touch to say that her book group was going to read my novel – and would I join them to discuss it?

-I loved the idea!
-Perhaps you’d like it too: a kind of mini literary festival in somebody’s house.
+I loved the idea: a kind of mini lit-fest in somebody’s house.

 - an author (like me), or